amunchet/emucraft/README.md

 - Full tests and coverage
 - Easy API

+## KNOWN ISSUES
+- Helical interpolation is lazy - we need to ensure it checks at the lowest Z value (i.e., the destination) and not anywhere else.
+Right now, the helical interpolation is only being applied in X and Y.  This shouldn't matter for normal 3 axis verifications, but it's worth noting.

 ## Roadmap
 1. [COMPLETE] Get the kernel working.
 Be able to simulate cuts and block state.
 2. Translate G-code to `XYZ format` and simulate physical part being machined